laurakcleve/terrain-blog/content/blog/cave-tile-system/index.md

 ![Configuration 1](configuration-1.jpg)

-Pieces can also be combined with different edge lengths.
+The pieces can also be combined with different edge lengths.

 ![Configuration 2](configuration-2.jpg)